-DORIAN: EXTENSIVE IMPACTS POSSIBLE IN PARTS OF FLORIDA, GEORGIA, CAROLINAS… The official forecast from the National Hurricane Center says that Dorian will likely approach the Atlantic/eastern coast of Florida as a very dangerous category 4, major hurricane on Labor Day Monday into Tuesday.
+DORIAN: EXTENSIVE IMPACTS POSSIBLE IN PARTS OF FLORIDA PENINSULA… The official forecast from the National Hurricane Center says that Dorian will likely approach the Atlantic/eastern coast of Florida as a very dangerous category 4, major hurricane on Labor Day Monday into Tuesday.
 Interests in and near West Palm Beach, Port St. Lucie, Fort Pierce, Vero Beach, Palm Bay, Melbourne, Cocoa Beach, Titusville, Merritt Island, Orlando, New Smyrna Beach, Daytona Beach, Ormond Beach, Palm Coast, St. Augustine, Jacksonville, Fernandina Beach, Brunswick (GA), and Savannah (GA) should CLOSELY monitor the progress of this dangerous hurricane.
 More rapid intensification is not out of the question, and the intensity forecast of Dorian may have to be adjusted higher in future forecasts!
 Don’t get so caught up in the category number (whether it’s a 3, 4, or 5) that you forget that potentially EXTREME impacts could happen in some of these areas!

-APP ALERTS… redzoneweather.com/app is the link where you can download our free RedZone Weather app.
+APP… redzoneweather.com/app is the link where you can download our free RedZone Weather app.
 Social networks don’t guarantee that you will see our forecast content or urgent warnings.
 That is why we have the RZW app available for you.
 Once you have the app downloaded to your iOS or Android device, be sure to visit the Alerts tab (lower right corner) then tap the large, yellow “Alert Settings” button to customize the alerts you want to receive straight from me.
 We encourage everyone to turn on “Medium-Level Alerts.”
 If you like a lot of notifications, turn on Low-Level Alerts too.